JMU Teacher Recruitment Day - Students

 - Develop an organizational system to track all of the recruiters and potential job leads you find at the Fair and in your job search in general.

-Shuttles will be running from Convo Lot A to the Madison Union Ballroom throughout the event.
-There will be a tent at the shuttle stop in Convo Lot A.
+Shuttles will be running from Convo Lot A and B to the Festival Ballroom throughout the event.

 Check out our calendar for upcoming workshops that can help you prepare.

 Career & Academic Planning staff will also be available to answer any questions you might have during the Fair.
-Look for us at the registration desk at the front of the Festival Ballroom.
+Look for us at the registration desk at the entrance to the Festival Ballroom.